saulocantanhede/tfgreek2/docs/features/otype.md

   F.otype.v(node) </pre>

 For a more comprehensice list of usages for feature otype, see the [documentation on special node feature otype](https://annotation.github.io/text-fabric/tf/cheatsheet.html#special-node-feature-otype).

-The information which object occupies a specific slot is stored in the edge feature [oslots](oslots.md).
+The information on which object occupies a specific slot is stored in the edge feature [oslots](oslots.md).

  ## Source description